 • Takes an employer 30 seconds to review

 • Must principally describe your accomplishments, not your future perspectives

 There is no 'one size fits all' solution to constructing the perfect CV, but that does not mean that anything goes.
-Get off to a good start by using CBS Careers' templates, but keep in mind to find your own style and let your CV reflect who you are.
+Get off to a good start by using CBS Business' templates, but keep in mind to find your own style and let your CV reflect who you are.

 The hardest part of making a CV is often describing your job assignments.
 It matters how you formulate your CV.
 Use action verbs when and where they are needed, but do not overuse them.
 Find inspiration for action verbs (pdf).

 Always seek feedback

 Always make sure to check the layout and the formulations before you send it.
 Check the spelling and grammar.
 You can also drop by CBS Business' open guidance, every Monday-Friday from 09.30-13.30 and get feedback from one of the career counsellors.

 The purpose of the cover letter is to explain your motivation and qualifications and how they match the job, you are applying for.
 The cover letter should complement your CV and is how you sell yourself to the company.